Understanding the Autism Brain (for teachers & parents)

 Here are a few other things to keep in mind when teaching kids or young people with autism:

-• Many learners with autism will be distracted by too much stimuli, such as busy pages in workbooks.
-(This is why, when I began teaching my son, I started making my own activities and worksheets without distracting pages.
-Click here to shop my pdf download printable teaching resources)
+Many learners with autism will be distracted by too much stimuli, such as busy pages in workbooks.
+(This is why I create activities and worksheets with low-distraction pages.
+Click here to shop my pdf download printable teaching resources.

 Other resources to check out